Skip to main content

 Essentially, e-commerce can take place on a company website, an online store, or even on a business’ app.
 Social commerce, on the other hand, only takes place on networking or social media platforms.

-Why is social commerce important for businesses?
+Why should you leverage social commerce for your business?

 Now that you know what social commerce is and how it can benefit your business, you may be interested in how to use it.